-Larysa Taranenko is a Candidate of Philology, Associate Professor at the Department of Theory, Practice and Translation of English, National Technical University of Ukraine “KPI”.
+Larysa Taranenko is a Doctor of Philology, Professor at the Department of Theory, Practice and Translation of English, National Technical University of Ukraine “Igor Sikorsky Kyiv Politechnic”.

 In 1996 I graduated from the English Department, Kyiv State Linguistic University (at present – Kyiv National Linguistic University).